Sjc1000/Api_Test/README.md

 #Api_Test
-A place for me to test my github api wrapper.
+This is a test for my api wrapper.
-Everything here is created or done by my wrapper.
+Everything in this repo has been made by my wrapper.